SerenTera/tera-notifier/README.md

 # tera-notifier
-A watered down version of node-notifier that is only for Windows.
-Work in progress
+A watered down version of node-notifier.
+Allows modules to use windows Toasts/Balloons for notification purposes.

 ## Update
 For Windows 10 Fall Creators Update (Build 1709 and above):